P3Ambiental/docs/guides_and_standards/design.md

 # General

 * We are working on different platforms and there will, of course, be differences especially in the colours when viewed on different devices.
-We do, however, need to be aware of each others work.
+We do, however, need to be aware of each other's work.
 So that the look and feel of the apps are not vastly different.

 # Binit Colours